EMI regulations in Europe

 EMI regulations in France

-To start operating as an e-money institution in France, a licence must be obtained from the ACPR.
-The application process involves the preparation and submission of a number of documents, including a detailed business plan, a description of the risk management system, information on the executive and management team, and proof of sufficient authorised capital.
-Applicants must also demonstrate their ability to comply with legal and regulatory requirements, including anti-money laundering and anti-terrorist financing measures.
+It shall commence its activities in the form of an e-money establishment in France only after receiving a license from the ACPR.
+The application procedure involves the preparation of a number of documents, which need to be submitted to the competent authority: a business plan, description of the risk management system, including information concerning the executive and management team, proof of sufficient authorized capital.
+Applicants must also demonstrate an ability to comply with requirements set out under domestic law and regulations, in particular concerning AML and ATTF.

-• Having a clear and realistic business plan covering financial projections and development strategy.
+• Having a well-drafted and realistic business plan covering financial projections and development strategy.

-• Proof of the reliability and professionalism of the management.
+• Evidence of reliability and professionalism of management.

-• Establishment of effective risk management systems and internal controls.
+• Establishment of appropriate risk management systems and internal controls.

-• Adequacy of measures to prevent money laundering and terrorist financing.
+• Sufficiency of measures against money laundering and terrorist financing.

-The minimum authorised capital for e-money institutions in France depends on the volume of their operations, but should normally be at least €350,000.
-This capital is necessary to ensure the financial stability of the institution during the start-up period and as a protection against potential financial risks.
+The minimum amount of authorized capital depends on the extent of the operations, but it usually needs to be at least €350,000.
+This capital gives the institution the financial stability necessary during the first period and acts as protection against possible financial risks.

 EMI regulations in Ireland

-An e-money institution in Ireland requires a licence from the Central Bank of Ireland to operate.
-The application process involves the preparation and submission of a comprehensive package of documents, including a detailed business plan, evidence of financial strength, a description of risk management systems, information on principals and beneficial owners, and compliance plans, including anti-money laundering (AML) and counter-terrorist financing (CFT) measures.
+An Irish e-money institution operates on the basis of a license issued by the Central Bank of Ireland.
+Applying for it involves preparing a rather comprehensive package with respect to a document for submission, a detailed business plan, proof of financial strength, description of risk management systems, information about principals and beneficial owners, and compliance plans, including AML/CFT measures.

-• Demonstration of a clear organisational structure and adequate internal controls.
+• Evidence of clearly defined organizational structure and adequate internal controls.

-The minimum authorised capital for e-money institutions in Ireland is €350,000.
-This capital is required to ensure that the institution is financially sound and able to meet its current and future liabilities.
+The minimum authorized capital for electronic money institutions in Ireland is €350,000.
+It gives assurance of the fact that the institution is financially sound to absorb current and future liabilities.

-The time required to process a licence application may vary, but on average takes between 3 and 6 months after submission of a complete and correct set of documents.
-The timeframe may be extended depending on the complexity of the application and the current workload of the Central Bank.
+The time required for processing a license application may vary, but on average takes between 3 and 6 months from the date of filing of a full and complete set of documents.
+However, this period may be extended in accordance with the circumstances of the application and workload of the Central Bank at that particular moment.

 EMI regulations in Malta

-EMI regulations in Malta Malta is actively developing its financial sector, aiming to become a leading centre for financial technology and innovation in Europe.
-E-money institutions in Malta are regulated in accordance with European directives and local legislation, with the Malta Financial Services Authority, MFSA playing a key role in licensing and supervision.
-Malta’s regulatory environment is designed to ensure the stability and soundness of the financial system and to protect the interests of consumers.
+Malta is actively developing its financial sector to become a leading centre in Europe for financial technology and innovation.
+E-money institutions in Malta fall under European Directives and local legislations, and the licensing and supervision role is directed by the Malta Financial Services Authority, MFSA.
+So far, Malta’s regulatory environment has been directed towards ensuring that stability and soundness of the financial system go hand in hand with protection of the consumer’s interests.

-In order to start operating as an e-money institution in Malta, it is necessary to obtain a licence from the MFSA.
-The application process involves the preparation of an extensive application package, which must include a detailed business plan, a description of internal procedures and policies, management information, and evidence of compliance with authorised capital and financial stability requirements.
-Applicants must also demonstrate their risk management systems and compliance with money laundering and terrorist financing prevention requirements.
+In order to be able to commence activities as an e-money institution in Malta, one should obtain a license from MFSA.
+It involves extensive preparation of the application package, to be supported with a detailed business plan, description of internal processes and policies, management details, and evidence regarding the compliance of authorized capital and financial stability.
+The applicant shall also point out the risk management systems besides adherence to money laundering and terrorist financing prevention requirements.

 • Having a clear and realistic business plan describing the proposed operations, market strategies and financial projections.